“The greatest weapon against stress is our ability to choose one thought over another.” – William James

 Many creatives actually love the creative work they do.
 It’s what they’d do for free if they didn’t have to worry about the trivialities of bills.

 Yet many of them are stressed about their work.
-This creates an interesting apparent pardox: how can one love the work she does yet be stressed out about it?
+This creates an interesting apparent paradox: how can one love the work she does yet be stressed out about it?
+(Tweet this.)

-There are quite a few ways this works out, but, for this post, I want to focus on creativity and freedom.
-In my experience, one of the major stressors of creative work is people feeling like they have to work on something rather than getting to work on it.
-(Click to tweet – thanks!)
+There are quite a few ways this works out, but for this post, I want to focus on creativity and freedom.
+In my experience, one of the major stressors of creative work is people feeling like they have to work on something rather than get to work on it.

 - If I don’t do it now, people will think I’m a flake.